amartincolby/Rust-Quick-Guide/README.md

     allow values to be used without transferring ownership, Rust leverages the concept of "borrowing".

-    This process is called borrowing because ownership is not transferred.
+    This process is called borrowing because ownership is not transferred but only one entity can borrow a value at a time.
 The below is identical to the previous naked scope. */

     let respect = String::from("Find out what it means to me.");